curiosum-dev/contexted/README.md

 end
 ```

-Next, define a list of contexts available in the app inside _config.exs_:
+Next, define a list of contexts available in the app inside config file:

 ```elixir
 config :contexted, contexts: [